How To Help

 Columbia, SC 29202

-Moreover, citizens have a right to understand what their government is doing on their behalf and with their tax dollars.
-PAPR’s work furthers civic engagement by making public records more accessible, but it is up to you what happens with the information we collect.
+Citizens have a right to understand what their government is doing on their behalf and with their tax dollars.
+PAPR’s work furthers civic engagement by making public records more accessible, but what happens with the information we collect is up to you.

 Do you have a question about what your public officials are doing?
 Did you learn something heartening or disappointing about your government?
 PAPR relies on you to determine what questions need to be asked.
 PAPR seeks answers to those questions and leaves it to you to decide what to do with the information we make available.